vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/blog.md

 ## Category

-Just add `category: <category name>` to the frontmatter of the page, and the article will be automatically rendered in the list of category pages with URL `/category/`.
+Add `category: <category name>` to the frontmatter of the page, and the article will be automatically rendered in the list of category pages with URL `/category/`.

 ![Category](./assets/category.png)